Cruise embarkation day – top tips for a smooth sail-away

 Internet packages

-Wifi packages are often the same price regardless of booking in advance or on board the cruise ship.
-Booking ahead of your cruise is more convenient, and guest services can be busy on embarkation day.
-Again, check for unique campaigns when you book your cruise to see if you can get a free package as part of a promotion.
+Wifi packages are often the same price regardless of whether you book in advance or on board the cruise ship.
+Booking before your cruise is more convenient, and guest services can be busy on embarkation day.

 Lateness